babelouest/ulfius/API.md

 ### Memory management

-Ulfius uses memory allocation functions `malloc/realloc/free` by default, but you can overwrite this and use any other memory allocation functions of your choice.
+Ulfius uses the memory allocation functions `malloc/realloc/calloc/free` by default, but you can overwrite this and use any other memory allocation functions of your choice.
 Use Orcania's functions `o_set_alloc_funcs` and `o_get_alloc_funcs` to set and get memory allocation functions.

 ```C
 void o_set_alloc_funcs(o_malloc_t malloc_fn, o_realloc_t realloc_fn, o_free_t free_fn);